How San FranciscoBecame A City of Dance

-Recognized as one of the first out transgender choreographers in the U.S., Sean Dorsey brings a wholly original perspective to the city’s dance scene.
+Recognized as one of the first openly transgender choreographers in the U.S., Sean Dorsey brings a wholly original perspective to the city’s dance scene with Sean Dorsey Dance.
 Powerful yet vulnerable, Dorsey’s works focus on issues of masculinity and gender identity.
 Dorsey is also a founder of Fresh Meat Productions, an incubator for multidisciplinary transgender arts programs.

 Dance Festivals & Events

 Throughout the year, numerous festivals and events showcase San Francisco’s brightest dance stars and invite the public to get on their feet.

 Each spring, the local dance community invites the entire Bay Area to get up and dance at locations across the region.
 You can learn everything from Greek dance to hip-hop to Argentine tango to belly dancing, all free of charge.

 You’ll literally be dancing in the street alongside thousands of energetic performers at Carnaval, the largest multicultural celebration of its kind on the West Coast.
 Dance is a centerpiece of the festival.
 You’ll see local contingents from Cuba, Brazil and many other Latin countries shaking a tail feather—thousands of them, actually—in their gloriously plumed costumes.